freva-org/blobmap/docs/index.md

   has no effect on an existing scope; cuts are frozen once made.
 Only `--force` can move a blob, and it says what it orphaned.
 * An unknown path resolves to unmanaged-and-hot.
 Misses are normal, not errors.
+* `hot_always` is derived from structure and recomputed on every partition.
+  `pinned` is intent, carried over untouched, and the one part of a manifest that cannot be reconstructed by re-scanning -- so back the manifest bucket up.
+* There is no minimum blob size.
+Coalescing groups by path adjacency, which guesses at access correlation, and guessing wrong means restoring data nobody asked for.
+Aggregating small objects belongs to the tape layer.
 * The storage unit is the shard where sharding is in use. zarr-python inverts the naming (`Array.chunks` is the *inner* chunk); getting this wrong makes blobs larger than the target by the shard factor.